1091-datascience/finalproject-group9/README.md

 * Any preprocessing?
   * Change the data from accumulated cases into daily change cases
   * Handle missing data
-    *Found that 43th,53th row of ConfirmedData and Death Data missed the value for Lat and Long, and the number of cases of them are really small(1,1,13),but in the Recovered Data, there are Lat and Long for Canada
-     *take them to replace the missing value in ConfirmedData and Death Data *As some of the 1st column are empty
-     *insert the 2nd column into 1st column as the Province.State of that row *Found that 42th row of ConfirmedData and Death Data are strange, and required case is only 1 *Remove 42th row of ConfirmedData and Death Data
+     **take Lat and Long for Canada in the Recovered Data to replace the missing value in ConfirmedData and Death Data *insert the 2nd column into 1st column as the Province.State of that row *Remove 42th row of ConfirmedData and Death Data *Standandized the data as zscore when doing hierarchical clustering
-  * Scale value
-   *Standandized the data as zscore when doing hierarchical clustering

 ### code

 * Which method do you use?
-  *Hierarchical clustering of Time Series
-  *Projection of clustering results on PCA
+  **Hierarchical clustering of Time Series **Projection of clustering results on PCA
-  *Plot on World Map
+  **Plot on World Map
 * What is a null model for comparison?
-  *No
+  **No
-* How do your perform evaluation? ie. Cross-validation, or extra separated data *DTW
+* How do your perform evaluation? ie. Cross-validation, or extra separated data **DTW

 ### results

 * Which metric do you use
-  *DTW
+  **DTW
 * Is your improvement significant?
-  *No Comparisions
+  **No Comparisions
 * What is the challenge part of your project?
-  *Choosing suitable k
+  **Choosing suitable k

 ## References
 * Code/implementation which you include/reference (__You should indicate in your presentation if you use code for others.
 Otherwise, cheating will result in 0 score for final project.__)
 * Packages you use
-  *dtwclust
-  *map
+  **dtwclust
+  **map

 * Related publications
   *https://www.r-bloggers.com/2013/04/r-beginners-plotting-locations-on-to-a-world-map/